craue/CraueConfigBundle/README.md

 ## Create the table

-In case you have a custom Doctrine configuration, the cli probably will not find any database changes.
+In case you are manually mapping your bundles in the Doctrine configuration, `doctrine:scheme:update` will not find any database changes.
 In that case, please add the CraueConfigBundle to the mappings:

 ```yaml
 # Doctrine Configuration